 Almost all tours are by kayak, which allows you to paddle out from the starting point to explore the bio bay, and there are also some tour options which include transport to/from San Juan and other parts of Puerto Rico to your chosen bio bay area.

 Whichever option you decide to go for, do read reviews for your chosen operator ahead of time.
 Prices vary depending on the operator and what’s included.

 Bioluminescent Kayaking Puerto Rico

-Regardless of which type of tour you choose, you’ll likely always end up on a Puerto Rico kayak bioluminescent tour when it comes to exploring the bio bays themselves, as motor boats are not allowed into the bio bays (except La Parguera).
+Regardless of which type of tour you choose, you’ll likely end up on a Puerto Rico kayak bioluminescent tour when it comes to exploring the bio bays themselves, but there are a few electric powered boat tour options is you prefer that.

 Kayaking tour packages either depart around sunset – which has the advantage of being able to watch the sun go down as you kayak out to the bay, or if you want total darkness to enjoy the bioluminescence at its best, I recommend taking the second tour timing option which leaves at around 7.30 or 8.00 in the evening.

 Whether you’re looking for a Fajardo bio bay kayak tour, a tour with Vieques kayaks bio bay, or want to go La Parguera bio bay kayaking there are plenty of options to choose from.

 Although it is possible to go on your own to any of the bio bays in Puerto Rico, it’s not logistically very practical to visit the luminescent water Puerto Rico has by yourself – unless you have your own kayak and transportation for your kayak.

 If you are a local and have your own kayak, then it’s possible to kayak out to any of the bio bays, but you need to know what you’re doing in the dark and be confident in the waters – so I don’t recommend it unless you are an advanced kayaker and know the waters around Puerto Rico well.